 Many people are using cannabis as a treatment for the symptoms associated with PTSD, but does that mean that it is effective?

-Cannabis has the potential to be an effective treatment for the symptoms associated with PTSD but in many cases should be a supplement to traditional psychotherapy.
-Therapies like CBT can help people deal with the root of the traumatic experience that is causing the PTSD symptoms while cannabis can help to manage daily symptoms associated with anxiety and sleep disturbances.
-The reduction in symptoms with the use of cannabis can also help individuals through intensive therapies, particularly due to a reduction in anxiety.
+Cannabis has the potential to be an effective treatment for the symptoms associated with PTSD.
+But in many cases should be a supplement to traditional psychotherapy.
+Therapies, like CBT, can help people deal with the root of the traumatic experience that is causing the PTSD symptoms while cannabis can help to manage daily symptoms associated with anxiety and sleep disturbances.
+The reduction in symptoms with the use of cannabis can also help individuals through intensive therapies.

 What the research says